ddev/ddev.com/src/pages/blog/top-tips-for-open-source-contribution-sprints.md

 - Set realistic expectations (not everyone will complete whatever they are working on in the sprint, post what you have done in issue at the end, even if you plan to continue later.) – Brian, Rakesh
 - Help sprinters “wear their own shoes”, that is work on something that’s right for them, whether that’s novice tasks or some area of expertise they may have.
 Everyone has something to contribute. – Rakesh

 > _“When I started my code sprinting with Drupal, I was not aware of how to create a patch file using the diff command.
 I went to IRC ask for the help and Daniel Wehner, started helping me.
-He ended up writing the exact command to create my patch file … with exact file names and everything … in IRC!
+He ended up writing the exact command to create my patch file … with exact filenames and everything … in IRC!
 LOL.
 Mentors are amazing.”_ – Rakesh James.

 ### Planning: time & non-sprint activities